yoshitaka-motomura/aws-lambda-web-adapter-example/README.md

-# Lambda Web Adapter　Example using SAM CLI
+# Lambda Web Adapter　using SAM CLI & AWS CDK Example

-This is a simple web server that can be used to run AWS Lambda functions locally.
-It is designed to work with the AWS SAM CLI.
+## Introduction
+**this is a simple example of deploying a Docker image using Lambda Web Adapter** **Contains examples of cdk and sam deployment.**

 ## Overview